-REQUIREMENT SUBMISSION METHOD DUE DATE Please refer to D2L for actual (month/day) due dates Patient Types and Procedure Log See page at the end of syllabus and upload into D2L Drop Box for the course 11:59 pm Last Sunday of Rotation Clinical Shift Schedule Online D2L Drop Box Not to be submitted until the last Friday-Sunday of the rotation, and must be the schedule you worked, not what you were scheduled to work.
-Attending Evaluation of Clerkship Student Students must select their attending physician as directed within the rotation description in Medtrics.
+REQUIREMENT SUBMISSION METHOD DUE DATE (Please refer to D2L for actual due dates) week-old male with a fever.
+Access Emergency Medicine Case 32 Fever without a source in a 1-3-month-old Submitted first page with name and score submitted electronically in D2L 11:59 pm Last Sunday of Rotation Access Medicine Cases #34 Febrile Seizure Submitted first page with name and score submitted electronically in D2L 11:59 pm Last Sunday of Rotation Attending Evaluation of Clerkship Students must select their attending physician as directed within the rotation description in Medtrics.
 At the start of the last week of the rotation, students will need to request an evaluation in Medtrics.
 By requesting an attending evaluation from their assigned attending physician, the attending physician will receive an automated email link connecting them to their assigned Attending Evaluation within Medtrics.
 Attendings will be able to electronically access and submit the forms on behalf of their students.
 Last Day of Rotation Student Evaluation of Clerkship Rotation Students will submit their rotation evaluations electronically at the conclusion of every rotation by accessing the Medtrics system: https://msucom.medtricslab.com/users/login/ .
-By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation for the respective rotation.
-Students can also access their pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
+By the last week of each rotation, students will receive an automated email link connecting them to their assigned evaluation.
+Students can also access pending evaluations on the 'Home' or 'Evaluations' tabs within their Medtrics accounts.
 Last Day of Rotation